Film Stars Don't Die in Liverpool

 Film Stars Don't Die in Liverpool is a 2017 biographical romantic drama film directed by Paul McGuigan and starring Annette Bening and Jamie Bell, with Vanessa Redgrave and Julie Walters.
-It is based on the memoir of the same name by Peter Turner, which tells of his relationship with Academy Award-winning American actress Gloria Grahame in 1970s Liverpool and, some years later, her death from stomach cancer.
+It is based on the memoir of the same name by Peter Turner, which tells of his relationship with American actress Gloria Grahame in 1970s Liverpool and, some years later, her death from stomach cancer.

 The film premiered at the Telluride Film Festival on 1 September 2017.
 It was released in the United Kingdom on 16 November by Lionsgate and in the United States on 29 December by Sony Pictures Classics.
 At the 71st British Academy Film Awards, it received three nominations: Best Actress (Bening), Best Actor (Bell) and Best Adapted Screenplay.
 The film received generally positive reviews.

 Plot

-In medias res, in October 1981, Gloria Grahame is playing the lead role, Amanda, in The Glass Menagerie in Lancaster and takes ill.
+Opening in October 1981, Gloria Grahame is playing the lead role, Amanda, in The Glass Menagerie in Lancaster and takes ill.
 She calls upon a former lover, Peter Turner, who reluctantly takes her to his parents' home in Liverpool to recuperate.

-Back in 1979, in the twilight of her once-prolific and Academy Award-winning career, Gloria is playing the role of Sadie in W. Somerset Maugham's Rain in London and asks another tenant at her boarding house—Peter—to practise dancing disco with her.
+Flashing back to 1979, in the twilight of her once prolific and Academy Award-winning career, Gloria is playing the role of Sadie in W. Somerset Maugham's Rain in London and asks another tenant at her boarding house—Peter—to practise dancing disco with her.
 Gloria is flirtatious with Peter, who is also an actor.
-They see Alien together, have a drink together afterward, and strike up a friendship.
+They see Alien together, have a drink together afterwards, and strike up a friendship.
 After an argument, their relationship becomes intimate, despite their noticeable age difference.

 In October 1981, Peter's parents are still expressing support for Peter and Gloria's friendship.
 Peter and his parents acknowledge that Gloria needs more attentive medical attention for whatever is ailing her.
-However, Gloria insists that her illness isn't serious.
+However, Gloria insists that her illness is not serious.

 In 1979, Peter visits Gloria in Los Angeles and their romance continues at Gloria's modest Malibu trailer park home.
 Gloria's mother, Jeanne, demonstrates support for Peter and Gloria's romance, but Gloria's older sister, Joy, is hostile.
-Both encourage Peter not to marry Gloria, given Gloria's earlier and scandalous marriage to her former stepson Anthony Ray who was also significantly her junior.
-Peter and Gloria reveal to each other that they've both experimented with same-sex attraction.
+Both encourage Peter not to marry Gloria, given Gloria's earlier and scandalous marriage to her former stepson Anthony Ray, who was also significantly her junior.
+Peter and Gloria reveal to each other that they have both experimented with same-sex attraction.

-In October 1981, once contacting Gloria's doctor in Lancaster, Peter learns that Gloria's breast cancer has returned after initial remission in 1975.
+In October 1981, upon contacting Gloria's doctor in Lancaster, Peter learns that Gloria's breast cancer has returned after initial remission in 1975.
 Gloria has refused any further treatment.
-Peter eventually confronts Gloria with what he knows, but Gloria insists she'll get better.
+Peter eventually confronts Gloria with what he knows, but Gloria insists she will get better.
 Peter reluctantly shares the prognosis with his family, Gloria's hosts.
 Peter tells his friend Eileen that he still loves Gloria.